How to Start a Travel Blog in 2024 (UPDATE: January 2024)

 There is ALWAYS room for a quality blog, ALWAYS.
 Don’t worry about the competition, if you take it seriously, then you can succeed.
 Simple as that.
 Travel blogging, and blogging in general, is one of the best ‘jobs’ in the world, it’s worth all the effort, I promise.

-D) I haven’t traveled that much, can I start a travel blog?
+D) I haven’t travelled that much, can I start a travel blog?

-E) How much does it cost to start a travel blog?
+E) How to Start a Travel Blog?
+How much does it cost to start a travel blog?

 Very little.
-If you’re happy for a simple design, then roughly $60USD per year.
+If you’re happy for a simple free WordPress design, then roughly $60USD per year or so.
 Super cheap.

-F) But you can set up a free blog, right?
+F) How to Start a Travel Blog?
+But you can set up a free blog, right?
 Why would I pay?

 G) Can I really make money blogging?